pbideau/SCIoI_summer_school/README.md

 ## Requirements

-All requirements are listed in the `requirements.txt`, to install them simply run:
+All requirements are listed in the `requirements2.txt`, to install them simply run:
 ```
-pip install -r requirements.txt
+pip install -r requirements2.txt
 ```

 ## Data